charliecalvert/CloudNotes/Assignments/React/ReactAddressMock.md

 })
 ```

+## Using Mocks in Tests

+At the top of your address.test.js file, do this:

+- jest.mock('whatwg-fetch');

 ## DataLoader

 In the **constructor** for **Address** we have the following code.
 Its responsibility is to be sure that **localStorage** contains at least 100 records representing the addresses we placed in **address-list.json**.